AbuNouh/fb-hacker/README.md

 Type:
 `wordlist.txt`

-It will try all password in text when password will correct, program will be ended:
+It will try all password in text file.
+When password will correct, program will be ended:
 <img src="https://user-images.githubusercontent.com/69421006/94423588-7c819c80-01a6-11eb-8681-f7f07d1e2fb8.jpg">